-OUTCOME 1: IDENTIFY & DEMARCATE NO-GO AND WORKING AREAS
+OBJECTIVE 1: IDENTIFY & DEMARCATE NO-GO AND WORKING AREAS

-Impact Management Outcome: Identify and demarcate no-go areas, working areas and site facilities.
+Impact Management Objective: Identify and demarcate no-go areas, working areas and site facilities.
 Potential impact to avoid Insensitive location of working areas and site facilities may result in environmental impacts during construction phase.
 Failure to accurately demarcate working areas may result in increased disturbance footprint.
 Failure to demarcate no-go (open spaces) areas may result in disturbance to these areas during construction.
-Impact Management Outcome Impact Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period The environmentally sensitive Open Space areas must be identified and be designated as no-go areas.
-Demarcation of working area and no-go areas must be done in accordance with Section 8.2 of this EMPr.
-Site camp facilities must be situated as far away from the No-Go areas as possible.
-Engineer / Contractor Pre-construction phase (prior to arrival of construction equipment, machinery, or workers on site) Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the satisfaction of the ECO, before construction activities commence on site.
+Impact Management Outcome Management Outcome Future construction activities will be restricted to within the designated areas & environmentally sensitive areas (no-go areas) will be protected from disturbance.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period arrival of construction equipment, machinery, or Performance Indicator No-go areas, working areas and areas for site camp facilities have been identified and appropriately demarcated to the satisfaction of the ECO, before construction activities commence on site. priately demarcated to

-OUTCOME 2: ESTABLISH ENVIRONMENTALLY SENSITIVE SITE CAMP & SITE FACILITIES
+OBJECTIVE 2: ESTABLISH ENVIRONMENTALLY SENSITIVE SITE CAMP & SITE FACILITIES

-Impact Management Outcome: To set up and equip the site camp and associated site facilities in a manner that will prom ote good environmental management.
-Potential impact to avoid Inappropriate siting of site camp facilities may result in impacts t from refuelling area may contaminate soil).
-Failure to properly demarcate and set up site facilities may reunnecessary disturbance to the site.
-Failure to provide the necessary site facilities and/or failure equipment/materials may impede good environmental mana emergencies. esult in disorganised co to equip these facil onstruction activities and ities with the necessary Impact Management Outcome Site camp facilities do not impact significantly on environment.
+Impact Management Objective: To set up and equip the site camp and associated site facilities in a manner that will prom ote good environmental management.
+Potential impact to avoid Inappropriate siting of site camp facilities may result in impacts to sensitive resources (e.g. contaminated run-off from refuelling area may contaminate soil).
+Failure to properly demarcate and set up site facilities may result in disorganised construction activities and unnecessary disturbance to the site.
+Failure to provide the necessary site facilities and/or failure to equip these facilities with the necessary equipment/materials may impede good environmental management & compromise ability to respond to emergencies.
+Impact Management Outcome Site camp facilities do not impact significantly on environment.
 The equipment required to implement the provisions of the EMPr are provided on site.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period • The site camp and associated described in Section 8 of this EMPr must be provided on site. site facilities must be set-up and managed in accordance with the ement measures specified in Section 8 of this EMPr.
-Contractor Pre-construction phase (prior to start of construction activities) Performance Indicator Appropriate, well organised and properly equipped site facilities ar construction activities.
-The location and set up of the facilities does n
+IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period The site camp and site facilities described in Section 8 of this EMPr must be provided on site.
+Contractor Pre-construction • The site camp and associated site facilities must be set-up and managed in accordance with the general environmental management measures specified in Section 8 of this EMPr. phase (prior to start of construction activities) phase (prior to start of construction activities) Performance Indicator Appropriate, well organised and properly equipped site facilities are construction activities.
+The location and set up of the facilities does no ·

-OUTCOME 3: PRE-CONSTRUCTION ECO INSPECTION
+OBJECTIVE 3: PRE-CONSTRUCTION ECO INSPECTION